Navigating the Old Vic Theatre Seating Plan

 If you want to have a great experience at the theatre but are unwilling to spend on premium seats, value-for-money seats are your best bet.
 You can opt for the last two rows in the stalls section for a perfectly clear view of the stage.
 Legroom would be an issue here, but the price of the seats makes up for it!
 You can also pick seats in the Lilian Baylis circle for some great deals.
 Opt for the back row seats in this section as they offer a decent view of the stage and are quite cheap.
 The only downside?
 These seats feel a little far off from the stage since they're at the literal end of the theatre.

-Wondering how to score cheap and discounted West End tickets for Present Laughter?
-Get splendid last minute deals on Present Laughter tickets on Headout, your one-stop, on-demand mobile concierge.
+Wondering how to score cheap and discounted West End tickets for A Christmas Carol?
+Get splendid last minute deals on A Christmas Carol tickets on Headout, your one-stop, on-demand mobile concierge.
 All you need to do is choose your show, select your seats, and arrive at the theatre on your selected day.

 More West End Guides